ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-12-are-you-sure-llm.md

     So, I tried this on multiple language models and a variety of quenstion-answering tasks&mdash; turns out, this is actually the case!
     Let me share my findings in this blog post.
 ---

+<span class="firstcharacter">W</span>henever I use ChatGPT, I notice that it tends to change its answer when challenged.
+For example, there was a time I asked it if *Seinfeld*